deeax99/harry-and-the-stone/README.md

-we used the python version 3.8 in our progict and you need to dowload tensorflow and numpy and matplotlib and tensorflow-probability because the progrram uses them
+we used the python version 3.8 in our project and you need to download tensorflow and numpy and matplotlib and tensorflow-probability because the progrram uses them

 you can download tensorflow using (cmd) with this command